abluewish/ECE387_Midterm/README.md

 Some changes still need to be made to add PWM feature.

-The demo1 is presented on Youtube(URL: https://youtu.be/ZSIWmz92eBg).
+The demo 1 is presented on Youtube(URL: https://youtu.be/ZSIWmz92eBg).

+The demo 2 will be presented on Youtube soon.(URL:       )